exploration/EXTROVRT/readme.markdown

 ![Images/Adafruit_IO_Button_Setup.png](Adafruit IO Button Setup)

-The Huzzah ESP8266 board will connect to your wifi, then connect to your Adafruit IO feed.
+The Huzzah ESP8266 board will connect to your wifi, then connect to your Adafruit IO feed using [MQTT](https://learn.adafruit.com/mqtt-adafruit-io-and-you/overview).
 It monitors the feed for changes in direction, and sends motor information to the servos through the servo board.
 In practice, this all happens very darned close to real-time: close enough to work great!
 Until you hit the Adafruit IO API limit :/ But for the price of free, who's complaining?

 ## How Do I Build It?